gerardVM/IronHack-Personal-Project/README.md

 - Create new users if you are an admin.
 - Create new accounts if you are an admin.
 - Modify balance of any account if you are an admin.
+- Activate accounts if you are an admin
+- Freeze accounts if you are an admin
 - Check balance of your account (You need authentication)
 - Send funds to account of this bank or to other third parties
 - Receive funds